South Indian style Tamilnadu Spicy Chettinad Poondu Kuzhambu recipe with step by step pictures.

 - When the tomatoes are briefly sauteed, add in the kuzhambu milagai thool / kuzhambu masala powder.
 Add in the fresh shredded coconut and remove off heat.

 - Grind the masala to a very smooth paste.
-Add a cup and a half of water while grinding.
+Add a cup of water while grinding.
 Set aside.

 - Soak a big lime size tamarind in 2 cups of hot water for 15 minutes.
 Crush between your fingers and make a pulp.
 Strain the liquid and set aside.